How is radial dysplasia treated?

 Treatment for radial dysplasia depends on the severity of the condition and often includes occupational or physical therapy.
 Therapy may include stretching, play and activities, splinting or even casting.

 Surgery for radial dysplasia

 Treatment depends on the child's overall health and whether surgery can improve the position, movement and function in the arm, wrist and hand.

-What to expect after the surgery
+What to expect after surgery:

-Our Hand and Upper Extremity Program team at Children's Colorado provides a comprehensive, multidisciplinary approach to the care of your child.
+Our Hand and Upper Extremity Program at Children's Colorado provides a comprehensive, multidisciplinary approach to the care of your child.
 This means you have access to leading specialists from multiple departments who work together to treat your child.